Other Conferences And Events:

 We are pleased to inform you that Andrea Cianchi (Università di Firenze) and Jean Dolbeault (Université Paris Dauphine) will give 10 hours of lectures (each) on Modern aspects of Sobolev inequalities.

-To get more information about this Summer School, please go to the following web page here.
+To get more information about this Summer School, please go to the following web page Registration is free but mandatory.
+In order to register, go to the "registration" link.

 Note that the school may have some (at the moment extremely limited) financial support available for young researchers (PhD, postdocs).
 If you request support, please indicate this on the registration form and send an email to This email address is being protected from spambots.
 You need JavaScript enabled to view it. with a copy of your CV.
 Financial support of up to approximately 500-600 euros may be given.